taehoryu/arepo-tutorial/docs/_sources/Session3.rst.txt

 2) installation

-To use AREPO, you don't need to install anything.
-What you need is proper environmental modules required for compiling and runnign AREPO simulations.
+To use ``AREPO``, you don't need to install anything.
+What you need is proper environmental modules required for compiling and runnign ``AREPO`` simulations.
 However, you need to install